Stressed about your retirement?

-The percentage of Canadians who are using a reverse mortgage is increasing.
+The percentage of people who are using reverse mortgages in Canada is increasing.
 If you are on a fixed income but have equity in your home, you could be in this group.
 Perhaps your bills and medical expenses are leaving little for you to live on.
 You may have to renovate to care for family or for increased accessibility.
 These are only some of the reasons retirees are choosing to take out a reverse mortgage.
 I can sit down with you to see if it makes sense in your situation.

 Qualifying for a reverse mortgage